TC United Frequently Asked Questions

 How long is the season?

 NOTE: High School aged players (Boys and Girls U15+) will play their competitive soccer season opposite of their high school season.
-Boys will play for their TC United team in the fall league and join their high school team for Spring.
+Boys will play for their TC United team in the fall and winter league and join their high school team for Spring.
 Girls will play high school in the fall and join their TC United team for an early winter/spring league.

 When are games played?